seanwoodhouse/irPitCrew/README.md

 ## Design Objectives

-The Web Application was purposely designed to be as simple and intuitive as possible, so it may not be the prettiest interface.
+The Web Application interface was purposely designed to be as simple and intuitive as possible, so it may not be the prettiest.
 I've tried a few things to make it look nice but it always seems to add distractions and make the information harder to read.

 The goals when creating the interface were as follows: